carlosdiaz77/stock-analysis/README.md

 - You can see the image of [tickers used in analysis](Resources/tickers.png) here.

-VBA_Challenge_2017

 ## Results

-- The macro creates a table of the 12 different tickers where we can see data such as: Total Daily Volume, and the return of investment  either in 2017 or 2018
+- The macro we developed creates a table of the 12 different tickers where we can see data such as: Total Daily Volume, and the return of investment  either in 2017 or 2018
 -
 ### 2017
 - <img src = "Resources/VBA_Challenge_2017.png" width= "300" >